pdjr-signalk-plugins/process-scheduler/README.md

 I want to ensure that the bearing is well greased at the beginning of every voyage and lightly greased periodically during the voyage.

-This requirement is met by a "lubrication" task consisting of two
+This requirement is met by a 'lubrication' task consisting of two
 activities: a 'start' activity which runs once when the main engine is fired up and a subsequent 'iterate' activity which runs repeatedly for as long as the engine is running.